 What Is Preventative Botox?

 Preventative botox is a facial injection that prevents fine lines from developing into deep wrinkles.
-It is a non-invasive aesthetic procedure preferred by the youth to stop the wrinkles during the initial stage – when they are faint fine lines.
-Botox does not treat wrinkles and fine lines but makes them disappear for a while.
+It is a non-invasive aesthetic procedure preferred by the youth to control wrinkle formation during the initial stage – when they are faint fine lines.
+Botox does not permanently remove wrinkles and fine lines but softens them for a while.
 In the following sections, we have answered common questions related to preventative botox.

 How Does Preventative Botox Work?

-Botox is a neuromodulator that blocks nerve signals to reduce muscle activity.
+Botulinum toxin is a neuromodulator that blocks nerve signals to reduce muscle activity.
 When injected, the toxin blocks certain nerve signals that contract the muscles.
-As a result, the muscles are paralyzed, smoothening the folds and wrinkles (1).
-When you inject botox before wrinkle formation, it prevents muscle movement in the injected area, and you can keep them from deepening.
+As a result, the muscles are paralyzed temporarily, smoothening the folds and wrinkles (1).
+When botox is injected into a hyperactive muscle before visible wrinkle formation, it prevents excessive muscle movement in the injected area.
+This prevents new wrinkles as well as keeps existing ones from deepening further.

 When To Start Preventative Botox?

 The mid to late 20s and early 30s are the best age to go for preventative botox.
 This is the time when the skin starts showing signs of aging.
 You may notice frown lines and wrinkles around your eyes, near the mouth, between your eyebrows, or on your forehead.
-However, consult a doctor before opting for preventative botox.
+However, consult a dermatologist before opting for preventative botox.
+Get yourself thoroughly evaluated and get it done only by an experienced dermatologist.

 What To Expect From Your First Session?